Hasandev08/Interview-questions/OOP.md

 ## 14- Friend Function
 - A friend function of a class is defined outside that class scope but it has the right to access all private and protected members of the class.
 A friend can be a function, function template, or member function, or a class or class template, in which case the entire class and all of its members are friends.
 - The function is not in the scope of the class to which it has been declared as a friend.
 It cannot be called using the object as it is not in the scope of that class.
 It can be invoked like a normal function without using the object.

+## 15- Ternary Operator
+The conditional (ternary) operator is the only JavaScript operator that takes three operands: a condition followed by a question mark ( ? ), then an expression to execute if the condition is truthy followed by a colon ( : ), and finally the expression to execute if the condition is falsy.

+## 16- Finalize Method
+- Finalize method helps to perform cleanup operations on the resources which are not currently used.
+Finalize method is protected, and it is accessible only through this class or by a derived class.
+- The Finalize method is used to perform cleanup operations on unmanaged resources held by the current object before the object is destroyed.
+The method is protected and therefore is accessible only through this class or through a derived class.